VoxaAI/voxa/docs/alexa-event.rst

   .. js:attribute:: AlexaEvent.alexa.lists

-    Alexa customers have access to two default lists: Alexa to-do and Alexa shopping, see :ref:`alexa-lists`.
+    Alexa customers have access to two default lists: Alexa to-do and Alexa shopping.
+In addition, Alexa customer can create and manage `custom lists <https://developer.amazon.com/docs/custom-skills/access-the-alexa-shopping-and-to-do-lists.html>`_ in a skill that supports that, see :ref:`alexa-lists`.